 A CAUTIONARY NOTE...

 Sorry, no three-eyed unicorn sex this time.
-This one's pure ideas.
+It's still a real dream.
+Yes, some dreams are pure ideas.
 Live with it.

 I'm arguing with a friend, a literary sage